open/close all folders

 - Mahou Sensei Negima!: The audience knows all along that the boy Ako falls in love with is really Negi magically aged up, but she doesn't find out until over 100 chapters later.
 Cue Shower of Angst before Ako's Crowning Moment of Awesome.

 - Also, the audience knew that the Asuna that's with Ala Alba in later chapters is an impostor long before Rakan revealed it to Negi and Chisame during his Obi-Wan Moment.

 - Nagasarete Airantou: After a number of silhouette outlines and hints for the reader's benefit, the only person who didn't know the identity of the Leader of the West before the Scavenger Hunt Arc was Ikuto.

 - It was long suspected and eventually revealed that Naruto's father was the Fourth Hokage.
 Naruto himself didn't discover it until a Journey to the Center of the Mind nearly 80 chapters after it was revealed to the audience in a conversation between Tsunade and Jiraiya.

-- In The Last: Naruto the Movie, Naruto is surprised to find out that Hinata is in love with him, even though his friends and a good portion of the general public have known about it for years, especially after Hinata confessed to him during the Invasion of Pein arc two years ago — and that's in-universe.
+- In The Last: Naruto the Movie, Naruto is surprised to find out that Hinata is in love with him, even though all of their friends and a good portion of the general public have known about it for years, especially after Hinata confessed to him during the Invasion of Pain arc two years ago — and that's In-Universe.
 If one were to go by real time, it'd be at least six years ago.

 - In One Piece, when the Straw Hats were brought to the Sabaody Islands, they were in search of a man who could prep their ship for Fishman Island.
 Then the readers were told that this person was the Pirate King's Number Two, which made fans eagerly await his inevitable meeting with Luffy.